Skip to content

 Lemons

-🍋 What are Lemons?
+🍋 What Are Lemons?

-Intolerance to lemons may stem from:
+Sensitivity to lemons may stem from:

 • Citric Acid: Can irritate sensitive digestive systems.